-By Phoenix at Elder Mountain Dreaming – I first give caution so you can be aware that all Dark Goddesses, when one’s heart has pure intention, rather than selfishness or wanting wisdom without walking the experiences to get it, releases karmic toxins for the person who builds her with intention (the personal Marzanna).
-So I suggest making your Marzanna “very small each year” for at least an 5-8 years, 6 inches -3 feet and this will give your a “living” feel of how she responds from spring to winter solstice the following year.
+By Phoenix at Elder Mountain Dreaming – I first give caution so you can be aware that all Dark Goddess work is challenging when one’s heart has pure intention, rather than seeking to get what you desire.
+Night medicines are to releases karmic toxins in a timely and slow manner, and for the person who builds a Marzanna with intention (the personal Marzanna) you will learn much from your creative and spiritual experience.
+I suggest making your Marzanna “very small each year” for at least 5-8 years, and this will give a “living” feel of how you and her responds from spring to winter solstice the following year.

-Building your Marzanna on the First New Moon of Winter :
+Building your Marzanna on the 1st New Moon of Autumn

 Do a simple ceremony when you begin with the two sticks and the ties that keep them today, do some sage or sprinkle her with sage, or milk or anything feminine (such as perfume or natural oils or even flower essence) adding it to make her very personal as you begin to build her foundation.